inf112-v20/legless-crane/README.md

 #### Run:
 1. Locate target directory in `..\legless-crane\target`
 2. Run `roborally-0.2.jar`

+### Alternative #2:
+In case "Alternative #1" does not work, run main from "Application.java" in IntelliJ.

 ## Known bugs
 When executing .jar file, it crashes on some PCs.